0x6de/TwitterBlue_filters/README.md

 ## About

-Filter list to hide everything related to Twitter Blue on twitter with [Ublock Origin](https://github.com/gorhill/uBlock).
+Filter list to hide everything related to Twitter Blue on twitter.com with [Ublock Origin](https://github.com/gorhill/uBlock).

 ✔ Hide Twitter Blue buttons from header and settings.